cltl/python-for-text-analysis/README.md

 ### Course assignments
-You are asked to hand in 4 assignments in total.
+You are asked to hand in 2 assignments in total.
 The deadlines are indicated below.
 Submission 1 day after the deadline and before the feedback session downgrades your grade by 2 (e.g., a 9 will result in a 7).
 After that (i.e. on day 2 or after the feedback session has started), the resulting grade is a 1.
 We have to be strict about this because we will discuss the assignments in class, and we need time to look at your submissions.
 In addition, the solutions will be discussed in the feedback session, and we cannot award points after the solutions have been discussed.

-Please note that a passing grade for each assignment (5.5) is required to pass the course.
+Please note that a **passing grade** for **each assignment (5.5)** is required to pass the course.
 If you fail an assignment, you can submit a resit assignment to make up for it (please consider the limitations on resit opportunities outlined below).

 ### Assignment submissions

 Submission is made through Canvas.
-Please submit your assignments using the corresponding assignment submission on Canvas (e.g. labeled 'Assignment 1' for Assignment 1).
+Please submit your assignments using the corresponding assignment submission on Canvas (e.g. labeled 'Assignment 3' for Assignment 3).

 Please note that we cannot accept assignments submitted via email.